 - Reference pegs shall be fixed on both sides of the slopes.
 These pegs are meant as guides and shall be about 0.50-1.50m away from the toe of the embankment.

-- Mark the limits of embankment fill with lime powder or pegs on the ground, after clearing, and grubbing is completed.
+- Mark the limits of embankment filling with lime powder or pegs on the ground after clearing and grubbing are completed.

 - Atterberg limits, MDD, OMC, and in-situ dry density of the material at ground level shall be checked.

 - Any unsuitable material shall be removed as directed by the Engineer and replaced with suitable material.